Vai0sx1/ticketsafe/README.md

 MIT License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contributions:

 Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

-This README provides a high-level overview.
-Consult the source code for detailed functionality and usage instructions.
+Please open an issue or submit a pull request.
+This README provides a high-level overview; consult the source code for detailed functionality and usage.

-Las contribuciones son bienvenidas.
-Si encuentras algún error o tienes alguna sugerencia de mejora, por favor, abre un issue o crea un pull request en el repositorio de GitHub.

-Este archivo README proporciona una descripción general del proyecto y las instrucciones básicas de uso.
-Se recomienda revisar el código fuente para comprender a fondo la funcionalidad de cada función.